morphed/MoRPHED/README.md

 MoRPHED
 =================

 The MoRPHED Morphodynamic Model.

-Some brief notes on building from source are here:
+#Notes

 1. MoRPHED has been successfully built on Windows 7 and 8.
 The software is written in Qt, and as such cross-platform building on Linux should also be possible, but may take some effort.